Zireael-N/node-weakauras-parser/README.md

 Both `decode()` and `decodeSync()` accept an optional argument to configure the memory usage limit for decompression (in bytes).
 Default value is 8 MBs.
 You can pass `+Infinity` to disable it.

+Both `encode` and `encodeSync()` accept an optional argument to specify the encoding version.
+See the definition of FormatVersion in [index.d.ts](https://github.com/Zireael-N/node-weakauras-parser/blob/master/lib/index.d.ts).

 ## Known issues

 - Table references from LibSerialize are not fully supported.